 - For the dough, mix together the flours and salt in a large bowl.
 Use clean hands to massage in the cold butter pieces.
-Add in up to ¼ cup cold water to help with mixing.
+Add in up to ¼ cup cold water to help the dough come together.
 Continue to massage until a smooth dough forms.
-Create a ball and wrap it in plastic wrap.
-Place in the fridge and let chill while you prepare the remainder of the vegetarian pot pie.
+Roll into a ball, and wrap it in plastic wrap.
+Place in the fridge and chill while you prepare the remainder of the vegetarian pot pie.

 - Preheat the oven to 400 degrees Fahrenheit.

-- For the filling, in a large pot over medium-high heat, add in the oil, leek, fennel, carrots, and mushrooms.
+- For the filling, in a large pot over medium-high heat, add the oil, leek, fennel, carrots, and mushrooms.
 Sweat the vegetables for about 5 minutes.
-Add in the spelt flour and garlic.
+Add the spelt flour and garlic.
 Stir and cook for another minute.
 Next, stir in the potatoes, vegetable broth, and poultry seasoning.
-Cover the pot with a lid and bring the mixture to a boil.
-Reduce heat to a simmer and let continue to cook for another 10-15 minutes.
+Cover the pot with a lid, and bring the mixture to a boil.
+Reduce the heat to a simmer, and continue to cook for another 10-15 minutes.
 After 15 minutes, remove the pot from the heat and stir in the asparagus, peas, and corn.

-- To prepare the vegetarian pot pies, assemble about 8, 1-cup glass ramekins.
-Fill each ramekin evenly with the vegetable mixture, nearly to the top, but leaving about ½ inch space, so that there is room for the dough seal and for the vegetable mixture to heat thoroughly without bursting over the sides.
+- Assemble eight 1-cup glass ramekins.
+Fill each ramekin evenly with the vegetable mixture, leaving about ½ inch space at the top so that there is room for the dough seal and for the vegetable mixture to heat thoroughly without bursting over the sides.

-- Roll out the dough and cut out circular shapes that are the diameter of the ramekins plus about 2 inches.
-Place the dough pieces atop each ramekin and use the extra dough around the edges to press around sides of the ramekin and thus thoroughly seal the pot pies shut.
+- Roll out the dough and cut out rounds of the diameter of the ramekins plus about 2 inches.
+Place the dough pieces atop each ramekin, and use the extra dough around the edges to press around sides of the ramekin and thus thoroughly seal the pot pies shut.
 Use a knife to make a slit or two across the center of the dough rounds.
 This will allow for steam to escape the pot pies as they cook.

-- Place the ramekins on a baking sheet and slip the sheet into the oven for about 35-40 minutes, or until the dough has turned a golden-brown and is cooked throughout.
+- Place the ramekins on a baking sheet, and slip the sheet into the oven for about 35-40 minutes, or until the dough has turned golden brown and is cooked throughout.